alteryx/featuretools/README.md

 ## Testing & Development

-The FeatureTools community welcomes pull requests.
+The Featuretools community welcomes pull requests.
 Instructions for testing and development are avialable [here.](https://docs.featuretools.com/getting_started/install.html#development)

 ## Support
 The Featuretools community is happy to provide support to users of Featuretools.
 Project support can be found in four places depending on the type of question: